-Inside the key there is a chip that deactivates the electronic immobiliser automatically when the key is inserted into the ignition.
+There is a micro-chip in the key that deactivates the electronic immobiliser automatically when the key is inserted into the ignition.

 The immobiliser will be activated again automatically as soon as you pull the key out of the ignition lock.